NYC budget vote looms as protests push for $1B cut to police

-NEW YORK (AP) — New York City lawmakers are holding a high-stakes debate on the city budget as activists demand a $1 billion shift from policing to social services and the city grapples with multibillion-dollar losses because of the coronavirus pandemic.
+NEW YORK (AP) — New York City lawmakers were set to vote Tuesday on a high-stakes budget as activists demand a $1 billion shift from policing to social services and the city grapples with multibillion-dollar losses because of the coronavirus pandemic.

+Mayor Bill de Blasio said he and City Council leaders had agreed on a budget that shifts $1 billion away from the New York Police Department.

+But activists have been wary, saying they feared the city was just moving money around rather than really cutting emphasis on policing.
+They have pressed council members to vote no if the spending plan does not make meaningful changes.

-The City Council was meeting Tuesday, with a midnight deadline to pass a budget ahead of the fiscal year that begins Wednesday.
+The council was set to debate it Tuesday night, with a midnight deadline to pass a budget ahead of the fiscal year that begins Wednesday.

 It comes with protesters camped outside City Hall insisting that the city slash $1 billion from the New York Police Department's budget amid a nationwide campaign to “defund” police — a movement animated by outrage over the deaths of George Floyd and other Black Americans at the hands of police.

-Protesters want money moved from policing to community and social programs, saying the shift would advance racial justice and curb a police force that the activists say has been given too much power.
+Protesters want money moved from policing to community and social programs, saying the change would advance racial justice and curb a police force that the activists say has been given too much power.

-New York Mayor Bill de Blasio said Tuesday that he and council leaders had agreed on a $1 billion shift.
-The cuts would come from canceling the next police recruiting class of nearly 1,200 new officers, slashing overtime spending, redeploying officers from administrative functions to sustain patrol levels and moving responsibility for school crossing guards and some homeless outreach from police to other city agencies.
+Under the plan de Blasio described Tuesday, cuts would come from canceling a nearly 1,200-person recruiting class set for next month — though another class in October is scheduled to go forward — as well as slashing overtime spending, redeploying officers from administrative functions to sustain patrol levels and moving responsibility for school crossing guards and some homeless outreach from police to other city agencies.

+The police department also would give up control over public school security, which the NYPD took over from the Department of Education in 1998.
+The city has about 5,300 civilian school safety agents.
+De Blasio said details of the move were being worked out, but the Education Department would train the agents.

 Money would go instead to education, social services in communities hit hard by the virus, and summer youth programming for over 100,000 young people.

 “We’re acting on that call for justice.
-I believe it is our mission to redistribute resources to those who need them the most,” the Democratic mayor said.
-“This is real redistribution.”
+I believe it is our mission to redistribute resources to those who need them the most,” the Democratic mayor said at a news conference, while vowing that the changes would not compromise public safety.

+“We all understand that we have to answer the concerns of this moment, that people want to see our society progress,” he said.

-Activists, however, have said they won't accept any plan that merely shifts money around without making what they see as meaningful changes.
+Activists, however, have said they won't accept any plan that merely shuffles dollars around without making what they see as a real difference.

 “No funny math.
 No budget musical chairs,” relatives of more than a dozen people killed by NYPD officers said in a letter Tuesday to the mayor and council.
 “We’ll know if you fought for our communities or whether you will let the NYPD continue to be treated as if they’re above the law, even in the budget.”